moorepants/eme185/content/pages/syllabus.rst

 - Upper division composition

 ..
 [1] Note that EME 165 is only offered in the Fall and Spring.
-The
-       instructor's generally approve any petition to waive EME 165 as a co-requisite as long as the student does not select a project in EME 185 that requires a background in thermal related engineering to succeed.
+The instructors generally approve any petition to waive EME 165 as a co-requisite as long as the student does not select a project in EME 185 that requires a background in thermal related engineering to succeed.

 Instructors
 ===========